PBfront

 CMHviii

-The second summer at Cannock Mill (2021) - New 23 houses and flats are all certified Passivhaus.
+- New 23 houses and flats are all certified Passivhaus. -Link to the project.

 - Junko Suetake presented the scheme at UK Passivhaus Conference 2019 " Passivhaus & the road to zero carbon"